Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 To uninstall Deskman, open the Control Panel and click Uninstall a program.
 Select Deskman and double-click on it to uninstall.

-Before uninstallation, make sure all restrictions are completely disabled — go to the restrictions page and click Undo to remove restrictions.
+Before uninstallation, make sure all restrictions are completely disabled by clicking Undo, from the restrictions page.

 Before uninstalling Deskman, export restrictions in case you change your mind or in case you want to preserve your data.
 Once Deskman is uninstalled, all logs and data will be gone.